mkoskar/dotfiles/README.rst

 =========

 :Description: My home files
-:License: BSD 2-Clause, if not stated otherwise
+:License: Apache 2.0, if not stated otherwise

 This repository contains files I typically checkout into my ``$HOME`` directory.
 It contains configuration files of my favorite programs and various utilities.